oracle-livelabs/converged/obaas/deploy-cloudbank/deploy-cloudbank.md

     * Create the microservices deployment descriptor (k8s) with the resources supplied
     * Applies the k8s deployment and create k8s object service to microservice

-    1. Deploy the *Account* Service

-        You will now deploy your Account service to the Oracle Backend for Spring Boot and Microservices using the `oractl`.
-You will deploy into the `application` namespace, and the service name will be `account`. **Note** The `deploy` command have `--liquibase-db` parameter, this is because Liquibase needs to run as the `ADMIN` user so the `account` user can get the right properties to create TXEventQ's.

-        Run this command to deploy your account service, make sure you provide the correct path to your JAR file:

-        ```shell
-        oractl:> <copy>deploy --app-name application --service-name account --artifact-path /path/to/account-0.0.1-SNAPSHOT.jar --image-version 0.0.1 --liquibase-db admin</copy>
+    The services are using [Liquibase](https://www.liquibase.org/).
+Liquibase is an open-source database schema change management solution which enables you to manage revisions of your database changes easily.
+When the service get's deployed the `tables` and sample `data` will be created and inserted by Liquibase.
+The SQL executed can be found in the source code directories of CloudBank.

+    Run the following command to deploy CloudBank.
+When asked for `Database/Service Password:` enter the password `Welcome1234##`.
+You need to do this multiple times. **NOTE:** The deployment of CloudBank will take a few minutes.

+    ```text
+    oractl:>script --file deploy-cmds/deploy-cb.txt
+    ```

+    The output should look similar to this:

+    ```text
+    Database/Service Password: *************
+    Schema {account} was successfully Created and Kubernetes Secret {application/account} was successfully Created.
+    Database/Service Password: *************
+    Schema {account} was successfully Not_Modified and Kubernetes Secret {application/checks} was successfully Created.
+    Database/Service Password: *************
+    Schema {customer} was successfully Created and Kubernetes Secret {application/customer} was successfully Created.
+    Database/Service Password: *************
+    Schema {customer} was successfully Not_Modified and Kubernetes Secret {application/customer32} was successfully Created.
+    Database/Service Password: *************
+    Schema {account} was successfully Not_Modified and Kubernetes Secret {application/testrunner} was successfully Created.
     uploading: account/target/account-0.0.1-SNAPSHOT.jar
     building and pushing image...

     creating deployment and service...
     obaas-cli [deploy]: Application was successfully deployed.
-        oractl:>
-        ```

-    1. Deploy the *Checks* Service

-        You will now deploy your Checks service to the Oracle Backend for Spring Boot and Microservices using `oractl`.
-You will deploy into the `application` namespace, and the service name will be `checks`.

-        Run this command to deploy your checks service, make sure you provide the correct path to your JAR file:

-        ```shell
-        oractl:> <copy>deploy --app-name application --service-name checks --artifact-path /path/to/checks-0.0.1-SNAPSHOT.jar --image-version 0.0.1</copy>
+    NOTICE: service not accessible outside K8S
     uploading: checks/target/checks-0.0.1-SNAPSHOT.jar
     building and pushing image...

     creating deployment and service...
     obaas-cli [deploy]: Application was successfully deployed.
-        oractl:>
-        ```

-    1. Deploy the *Customer* Service

-        You will now deploy your Customer service to the Oracle Backend for Spring Boot and Microservices using `oractl`.
-You will deploy into the `application` namespace, and the service name will be `customer`.
-Run this command to deploy your service, make sure you provide the correct path to your JAR file:

-        ```shell
-        oractl:> <copy>deploy --app-name application --service-name customer --artifact-path /path/to/customer-0.0.1-SNAPSHOT.jar --image-version 0.0.1 --liquibase-db admin</copy>
+    NOTICE: service not accessible outside K8S
     uploading: customer/target/customer-0.0.1-SNAPSHOT.jar
     building and pushing image...

     creating deployment and service...
     obaas-cli [deploy]: Application was successfully deployed.
-        oractl:>
-        ```

-    1. Deploy the *Customer32* Service

-        You will now deploy your Customer service to the Oracle Backend for Spring Boot and Microservices using `oractl`.
-You will deploy into the `application` namespace, and the service name will be `customer32`.
-Run this command to deploy your service, make sure you provide the correct path to your JAR file:

-        ```shell
-        oractl:> <copy>deploy --app-name application --service-name customer32 --artifact-path /path/to/customer32-0.0.1-SNAPSHOT.jar --image-version 0.0.1 --liquibase-db admin</copy>
+    NOTICE: service not accessible outside K8S
-        uploading: customer/target/customer32-0.0.1-SNAPSHOT.jar
+    uploading: customer32/target/customer32-0.0.1-SNAPSHOT.jar
     building and pushing image...

     creating deployment and service...
     obaas-cli [deploy]: Application was successfully deployed.
-        oractl:>
-        ```

-    1. Deploy the *Creditscore* service

-        You will now deploy your Creditscore service to the Oracle Backend for Spring Boot and Microservices using `oractl`.
-You will deploy into the `application` namespace, and the service name will be `creditscore`.
-Run this command to deploy your service, make sure you provide the correct path to your JAR file:

-        ```shell
-        oractl:> <copy>deploy --app-name application --service-name creditscore --artifact-path /path/to/creditscore-0.0.1-SNAPSHOT.jar --image-version 0.0.1</copy>
+    NOTICE: service not accessible outside K8S
     uploading: creditscore/target/creditscore-0.0.1-SNAPSHOT.jar
     building and pushing image...

     creating deployment and service...
     obaas-cli [deploy]: Application was successfully deployed.
-        oractl:>
-        ```

-    1. Deploy the Testrunner Service

-        You will now deploy your Testrunner service to the Oracle Backend for Spring Boot and Microservices using `oractl`.
-You will deploy into the `application` namespace, and the service name will be `testrunner`.

-        Run this command to deploy your testrunner service, make sure you provide the correct path to your JAR file:

-        ```shell
-        oractl:> <copy>deploy --app-name application --service-name testrunner --artifact-path /path/to/testrunner-0.0.1-SNAPSHOT.jar --image-version 0.0.1</copy>
+    NOTICE: service not accessible outside K8S
     uploading: testrunner/target/testrunner-0.0.1-SNAPSHOT.jar
     building and pushing image...

     creating deployment and service...
     obaas-cli [deploy]: Application was successfully deployed.
-        oractl:>
-        ```

-    1. Deploy the Transfer service

-        You will now deploy your transfer service to the Oracle Backend for Spring Boot and Microservices using `oractl`.
-You will deploy into the `application` namespace, and the service name will be `transfer`.

-        Run this command to deploy your transfer service, make sure you provide the correct path to your JAR file:

-        ```shell
-        oractl:> <copy>deploy --app-name application --service-name transfer --artifact-path /path/to/transfer-0.0.1-SNAPSHOT.jar --image-version 0.0.1</copy>
+    NOTICE: service not accessible outside K8S
     uploading: transfer/target/transfer-0.0.1-SNAPSHOT.jar
     building and pushing image...

     creating deployment and service...
     obaas-cli [deploy]: Application was successfully deployed.
-        oractl:>
+    NOTICE: service not accessible outside K8S
     ```

-        You have now deployed all the services part of the CloudBank application.

-## Task 4: Verify the deployment of CloudBank
+## Task 4: Create Apache APISIX routes to the deployed CloudBank services

-1. Verification of the services deployment

-    Verify that the services are running properly by executing this command:

-    ```shell
-    <copy>kubectl get pods application</copy>
-    ```

-    The output should be similar to this, all pods should have `STATUS` as `Running`.
-If not then you need to look at the logs for the pods/service to determine what is wrong for example `kubectl logs -n application svc/customer`.

-    ```text
-    NAME                           READY   STATUS    RESTARTS   AGE
-    account-65cdc68dd7-k5ntz       1/1     Running   0          8m2s
-    checks-78c988bdcf-n59qz        1/1     Running   0          42m
-    creditscore-7b89d567cd-nm4p6   1/1     Running   0          38m
-    customer-6f4dc67985-nf5kz      1/1     Running   0          41s
-    testrunner-78d679575f-ch4k7    1/1     Running   0          33m
-    transfer-869d796755-gn9lf      1/1     Running   0          27m
-    ```

-## Task 5: Expose and test the services using APISIX Gateway and k8s tunnels

-**NOTE:** The Transfer service is not exposed via the APISIX GW as it is an internal service.
+To be able to access the CLoudBank services from the public internet we need expose the services via the Apache APISIX gateway.
+We're going to do that using scripts.

 1. Get APISIX Gateway Admin Key

     You are going to need the Admin Key for the APISIX Gateway to configure the route.
 It is stored in a k8s ConfigMap.
 Run the command and make a note of the admin key.
-The command will return a long YAML document, so you need to scroll up to find the Admin Key.

     ```shell
     <copy>kubectl -n apisix get configmap apisix -o yaml</copy>